Uniqueness of meromorphic functions that share Two Sets: Abstract

 \section{Abstract}

-In this note, we present one uniqueness theorem which show how two meromorphic functions are uniquely determined by their two finite shared sets.
-This sharing sets are a new kind of pair of finite range sets in $\mathbb{C}$ for meromorphic functions corresponding to their uniqueness.
-Moreover, we answered a question positively raised in (\cite{1}).
+In this note, we introduce a new kind of pair of finite range sets in $\mathbb{C}$ for meromorphic functions corresponding to their uniqueness, i.e., how two meromorphic functions are uniquely determined by their two finite shared sets.